imrj/hasvi-backend/README.md

 1. Define the following environmental variables:
   1. "awsregion" with name of the relevant AWS region that the database is running on (ie. "ap-southeast-2")
   2. "mode" with value "PRODUCTION" if running the non-debug version.
 Otherwise the debug version is used.
+2. Running on AWS
-2. Upload a zipped copy of Hasvi-backend to an AWS instance, or run "nodejs Hasvi-App.js"
+  1. Upload a zipped copy of Hasvi-backend to an AWS instance
+3. Running in Visual Studio (requires Node.js Tool for Visual Studio https://www.visualstudio.com/vs/node-js/)
+  1. Open and run the project, ensuring the environmental variables in the project properties are set correctly
+4. Running from the Linux commandline
+  1. Ensure nodejs and npm are installed (https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
+  2. Install the required libraries via `npm install` in the hasvi-backend directory
+  3. run `nodejs Hasvi-App.js`

+Hasvi-backend runs on port 3000 by default.
+It will be available on http://127.0.0.1:3000 if running locally

 ## Debug and Production Versions
 Hasvi-backend has two modes: debug and production.
 The differences are: